 Flashy and fancy toys, albeit very attractive, don’t offer the endless possibilities that the box offers.
-Your baby likes to use all his senses during play.
-With the box your little one can make use of his developing motor and cognitive skills to grab, toss, and put things inside!
-If big enough, your child might even explore its interior.
+Your child likes to use all his senses during play.
+With the box, your little one can make use of his developing motor and cognitive skills to grab, toss, and put things inside!
+And if it’s big enough, your child might even explore its interior.

 Cardboard boxes and other simple objects allow your child to play freely.
-This, in turn, helps him continue to develop cognitive, motor and even social and emotional skills.
-Then, as your little one continues to grow he will be able to engage in symbolic play, where these same simple objects not only allow for manipulation, but they can become a house, a fort, a spaceship -you name it, anything is possible!
+This, in turn, helps him continue to develop cognitive, motor, and even social and emotional skills.
+Then, as your little one continues to grow, he will be able to engage in symbolic play, where these same simple objects not only allow for manipulation, but they can become a house, a fort, a spaceship -you name it, anything is possible!

 Are you worried that your baby might be a bit behind?
-Before making any conclusions remember that each child develops at his or her own pace and the range of “normal” is actually quite wide.
+Before jumping into any conclusions remember that each child develops at his or her own pace and the range of “normal” is actually quite wide.
 However, it is helpful to be aware of red flags for potential developmental delays in children.

 What does “developmental delay” mean?